 At this point you have an opportunity to make a short detour to Craigmillar Castle.
 The cycle route crosses Duddingston Road West, but if you turn right onto this road and continue straight on for 1 mile you will reach the castle.
 More detailed directions, photos and information about the castle are on my blog about the castle.

 Continuing on the cycle path to Musselburgh you will pass through mainly residential areas, parks and playgrounds.
-It becomes much more obvious that you are in a city.

 There is also an interesting fountain in Newcraighall.
 It was constructed by residents "to show their high esteem" for a doctor who served the community for 30 years.